25 Sep No More Crunches: 10 Awesome Core Exercises for Youth Athletes

 Coaches: stop making your youth athletes do crunches.
 It’s idiotic.
 It’s dangerous.
 It’s setting your kids up for failure.

 And I know this statement may leave you flabbergasted, but I could think of several other things that are far more shocking:

-1. Picking up a hot chick at an anime convention.
+1. Picking up a date at an anime convention.

-2. Seeing a clown from hell in real life.
+2. Seeing an evil clown in real life.

 Needless to say, me saying “no more crunches” shouldn’t be earth shattering.
 But in the youth performance world, there remain a plethora of misinformed people stuck in their old ways.

 The other day, I posted a Facebook status that caused so much of an uproar that a zombie apocalypse almost occurred.